BrandonZacharie/node-redis-server/README.md

 | port     | Number | 6379           | A port to bind a server to.
 | path     | String | redis-server   | A path to a Redis server binary.

+A Redis server binary must be available.
+If you do not have one in $PATH, provide a path in configuration.

 ```
 const RedisServer = require('redis-server');